- Live attenuated vaccines or MMR may be a good preventive measure against health complications that occur during COVID- 19 infection.

 Professors Paul Fidel and Mairi Noverr suggest that live attenuated vaccines such as MMR may help in the fight against COVID-19.
 Their research indicates that MMR vaccines prevent severe lung inflammation and sepsis.
 Both symptoms are part of the clinical picture that presents itself during a COVID-19 infection.

 The research shows that live attenuated vaccines can activate nonspecific immune cells.
 These cells then train leukocytes to mount a more effective defense against infections.
 Furthermore, through a laboratory experiment, they show that vaccination with a live attenuated fungal strain creates innate protection against lethal sepsis.
-The protection is produced by long-lived myeloid-derived suppressor cells (MDSCs) who inhibit septic inflammation and mortality.
+The protection is produced by long-lived myeloid-derived suppressor cells (MDSCs) which inhibit septic inflammation and mortality.

 However, the authors point out that these findings do NOT suggest MMR vaccines as a treatment against COVID-19.
 Instead, the researchers suggest they can help create an immune preventive measure against the severe inflammatory symptoms of COVID-19.